sithmel/json-key-value/README.md

 ### Partial loading

-Using PathMatcher, we don't necessarily need to read an entire stream to get the data we need.
+Using _includes_, we don't necessarily need to read an entire stream to get the data we need.
 That means that there are 2 factors to influence the speed:

 - How much of the stream do I need to read as average?